mike12345567/ez-dynamo/docs/supported-operations.md

 noted initially some of the complex functionality of this like incrementing and decrementing, list appending will not be supported.
 * ReturnValues - all values are supported in some manner, allowing returning the previous state of the database entry.

-The following is not yet fully supported:
-* ConditionExpression, ExpressionAttributeNames and ExpressionAttributeValues - these parameters are used to generate conditional updates, e.g. under certain circumstances the update will complete, otherwise it will fail.
-This will be supported in the future as it can be very useful for confirming the state of an entry before writing in an atomic manner.